achongsBiz/SpringBootMVCTemplate/README.md

 Note that by default H2 is a volatile in-memory database.
 If the application is stopped and restarted, data will return to its original state.
 In this example, the original state will be that the application has a table called sampleTab with 3 rows populated.

-This makes it ideal for unit testing and proof of concepts.

 ## Start the Application from the IDE

 This is a SpringBoot application.
 From IntelliJ, you should right click on **TemplateApplication.java** and select Run.
 Verify you had a clean start by reviewing the console and ensuring that the server is up and running.